History

 Advanced Placement Comparative Government and Politics

 In preparation for the AP Comparative Government and Politics exam, this course introduces students to the discipline of comparative politics through the examination of the governments in six case-study countries: Mexico, Great Britain, Russia, China, Iran, and Nigeria.
 The course exposes students to the contemporary political situations in key news-making countries around the world.
 By examining significant turning points and persistent challenges, students learn about the evolution of each country's political system, political culture, and economy.
-Because the class includes significant emphasis on coverage of these countries in both domestic and international newspapers, students become more savvy consumers of media.
+Because the course includes significant emphasis on coverage of these countries in both domestic and international newspapers, students become more savvy consumers of media.
 Regular video and multimedia components bring political themes and characters to life as students navigate their way through the often turbulent and always exciting subject of contemporary politics.
+Open to students in grade 12

 Advanced Placement United States Government and Politics